spencer-shadley/completed-class/class-content/25-Power-Packs/Django/README.md

 1. Before you start today's lesson, make sure that you find time to familiarize yourself with the free levels of Code School's [Breaking the Ice with Regex](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=adfa2186-6880-4dae-ae21-a8c50188a7c5).
 Django uses regular expressions to define routes, so this will help!
 2. Open up your `Lesson-2` folder.
-3. Open `Activities` folder in your text editor of choice.
+3. Open `Activities` directory in your text editor of choice.
 4. Open [Python/Django Lesson 2](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=f9343372-852a-4ef7-bfc4-a8c80001e214) and start coding along!
 5. Use the same workflow as Lesson 1 to watch class and work through the activities until the last one is complete.

 ### Lesson 3

 1. Open up your `Lesson-3` folder.
-2. Open `Activities` folder in your text editor of choice.
+2. Open `Activities` directory in your text editor of choice.
 3. Open [Python/Django Lesson 3](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=2663a2f2-d949-4bf8-aa4d-a8c900f85bf0) and start coding along! (_Note:_ Make sure to start out with `07-Models/Solved` from last class so you have the same starting point as the video.)
 4. Use the same workflow as Lesson 1 to watch class and work through the activities until the last one is complete.